 Failure to submit ALL admission requirements will exclude the applicant from consideration for admission.
 Admission is based on comparative evaluation of the applicants' credentials as they relate to academic achievement and knowledge of the field.
 An applicant may only apply to the OCAT program a total of two (2) times.

 - Applicants must complete an application for admission to Kent State University and pay the $40.00 application fee.
-All application forms are available at the East Liverpool Campus by request.
+All application forms are available at Kent State East Liverpool by request.

 ALL High School and College transcripts must be sent to the Admissions Office at Kent State University at East Liverpool.
 (A copy may be sent to the OCAT Program Director) "Non-remedial courses in which students have earned a "C" or better at an accredited school will be considered for transfer."
 (University Catalog) The OCAT Program Director will also review the transcripts to determine which credits meet Program requirements.